medge-tools/medge-map-editor/README.md

 | KillVolume     | -
 | PlayerStart    | Player start with the option to make it the time trial start.
 | Checkpoint     | Time Trial checkpoint.
+| Lights         | Currently only the Sun light can be exported and rotations do not work correctly (see #todo)

-For some actors do not apply any transforms as we want to export those.
+For some actors, do not apply any transforms, as we want to export those.
 This is the case for StaticMesh, Ladder, Swing, Springboard, PlayerStart.
 There are info boxes at those actors.

 ### Import Into UnrealEd